Chirag2510/CSV_Upload_Microservice/README.md

-Install the dependancies using npm i or npm install
+Install the dependencies using npm i or npm install

 Import the Postman collection attached here to verify the microservices